MrColonThree/sports-events-auth/README.md

 #Features

-Sportacular360 is a website which hosts sport events.Here 7 pages in the navbar.Where the Blog and Events pages are Private Route.
-User can't get access without login.After login, 2 pages (Register & Login) will be hidden from navbar and the user's photo and name will be shown top-right corner of the navbar.Here you can see a dropdown bar after clicking the down arrow (beside profile photo) where all pages are inactive except Sign out .By clicking Sign out, user can successfully logged out from his/her account and redirected to home page.
+<p>Sportacular360 is a website which hosts sport events.Here 7 pages in the navbar.Where the Blog and Events pages are Private Route.
+User can't get access without login.After login, 2 pages (Register & Login) will be hidden from navbar and the user's photo and name will be shown top-right corner of the navbar.Here you can see a dropdown bar after clicking the down arrow (beside profile photo) where all pages are inactive except Sign out .By clicking Sign out, user can successfully logged out from his/her account and redirected to home page.</p>

 1. Home - It has 5 sections